 This course will provide you with a variety of transferable skills such as project planning, literature and data reviewing and report writing, along with general communication and presentation skills.
-It also has strong research and analytical components, ideal if you wish to pursue further research to PhD level.
+This course also has strong research skills training, advanced analytical components and an extensive research project, ideal if you wish to pursue further research at PhD level.

-We'll give you as much support as possible in finding employment through close industrial contacts, careers events, recruitment fairs and individual advice.
+We'll give you as much support as possible in finding employment through use of our Alumni network, close industrial contacts, careers events, recruitment fairs and individual advice.